zz-sol/zelana/high_level_design.md

 constrains this ciphertext to be correctly formed relative to the same value committed in the note.
 Consequences:

-- Institution A can decrypt every note tagged (invisibly, to everyone else) with A's own asset, anywhere in the shared tree, at any time — because it holds `audit_sk_A`.
+- Institution A, with `audit_sk_A`, can decrypt every note tagged (invisibly, to everyone else) with A's own asset.
 - Institution A **cannot** decrypt institution B's notes: doing so requires `audit_sk_B`, which A does not have.
-- No one — including the pool operator — can forge a valid transaction whose auditor ciphertext doesn't match reality, because it's a SNARK-enforced constraint, not a promise.
+- No one — including the pool operator — can forge a valid transaction whose auditor ciphertext doesn't match reality -- auditor ciphertext is proved inside SNARK.

-This is the "trapdoored Zcash per institution" property: audit visibility is asset-scoped and cryptographically enforced, not access-controlled by infrastructure.

-## 6. Why No Separate Value-Commitment / Binding-Signature Layer
+## 6. Comparisons

-*(Note: §4.5 of the full protocol has since amended this — the value-balance argument below still holds, but a separate transaction-binding signature turned out to be required for an unrelated anti-malleability reason.
-See the soundness review, Finding 6.)*

-Classic Zcash (Sapling/Orchard) needs Pedersen value commitments and a binding signature because each spend/output is proven by an independent per-action circuit, later aggregated into one transaction outside the proof system.
-Here, one Groth16 proof covers an entire transaction (all inputs and outputs at once), so value conservation is simply an arithmetic constraint — `Σ v_in = Σ v_out + public_delta` — enforced directly by the SNARK.
-This removes an entire cryptographic subsystem without weakening soundness, and noticeably shrinks the constraint count.

-## 7. Comparison to Zcash's Own Solutions

 Zcash has effectively already explored this design space twice — once for a single asset, once for multiple assets — and it's worth being explicit